TheresLundqvist/Your-area/README.md

 - The User icon navigation link is a drop down menu which includes the Sign up and Log in links.
 - The options to Sign up or Log in will change to the option to log out once a user has logged in.
-- Once a user has signed in, the 'Product Management' option becomes available in the User dropdown.
+- Once a user has signed in, the 'My Profile' option becomes available in the User dropdown.

 ![Logged In](documentation/icons.png)
-- If the superuser has signed in, one more option 'Product Management' become available in the User dropdown.
+- If the superuser has signed in, one more option appears such as 'Product Management'.
 **Bag Icon**

 ![bag](documentation/bag.png)